Tlaib, Omar face insurgent primary challengers: Can ‘Squad’ survive?

 And she made headlines last year for booing 2016 Democratic presidential nominee Hillary Clinton at a rally in Iowa.

-Jones argues that Tlaib’s ignored her district as she’s become too preoccupied with national issues.
+Jones argues that Tlaib has ignored her district as she’s become too preoccupied with national issues.

-“You can be vocal, but the things that were being done — like calling the president a ‘MF’ or booing Hillary — every time something like that happened, I was getting calls from people saying ‘You’re more professional than this,’” Jones told the New York Times.
+“You can be vocal, but the things that were being done — like calling the president a ‘MF’ or booing Hillary — every time something like that happened, I was getting calls from people saying ‘You’re more professional than this,’” Jones told The New York Times.
 “I’m not interested in being a rock star.
 I’m just interested in bringing home the money, working for the people of the 13th district and uniting the community.”

-Tlaib pushes back against such arguments – saying her opponents are highlighting just a few high profile moments and overlooking her legislative achievements.
+Tlaib pushed back against such arguments – saying her opponents are highlighting just a few high-profile moments and overlooking her legislative achievements.
 This year she’s teamed up with fellow lawmakers to shield constituents from high water bills and water shutoffs, which many argue disproportionately hurt people of color.

 Omar’s also no stranger to the national spotlight and to controversy.
 But the attention surrounding the progressive lawmaker – and her Twitter feed – have made her a target of Republicans and even some fellow Democrats.
 Omar has made headlines for her repeated criticism of the president – as well as for making comments viewed as anti-Semitic.